qrtl/pci-custom/purchase_order_price_unchange/README.rst

 |badge1| |badge2| |badge3|

-This module makes PO line qty change should not trigger price update.
+This module removes the quantity change trigger from the _onchange_quantity() method on the purchase order line, so that the quantity change does not wipe out the current price value.

 **Table of contents**